Arandis: Politics

 Arandis is governed by a town council that has seven seats.

+In the first local elections after Namibian independence, the 1992 Namibian local elections, SWAPO won by a landslide.
+It obtained 1,053 votes and gained six seats.
+The remaining seat went to the United Democratic Front (UDF) with 122 votes.

 In the 2004 local authority elections SWAPO won the town council election with 753 votes and gained four seats.
-Two seats and 295 votes were obtained by the United Democratic Front (UDF), and one seat (139 votes) went to the Congress of Democrats (CoD).
+Two seats and 295 votes were obtained by the UDF, and one seat (139 votes) went to the Congress of Democrats (CoD).
 SWAPO also won the 2010 local authority elections.
 It received 664 votes.
 The UDF finished in second place with 243 votes, and the Rally for Democracy and Progress (RDP), an opposition party founded in 2007, received 72 votes.
 In the 2015 local authority elections SWAPO won again, gaining 5 seats (780 votes).
 The remaining 2 seats went to the UDF (295 votes).

 SWAPO also won the 2020 local authority election but for the first time failed to gain the majority of seats in the town council.
 SWAPO obtained 551 votes and gained three seats.
 Runner-up Independent Patriots for Change (IPC, newly formed in August 2020) gained two seats (405 votes), and UDF and Landless People's Movement (LPM) gained one seat each with 230 and 140 votes, respectively.
-Benitha Imbamba is currently serving as the Arandis Constituency.
+Benitha Imbamba is currently serving as the Arandis Constituency councilor.